Capitol attack suspect identified as Louis Farrakhan follower, Noah Green

 Green was a high school football standout and played for Christopher Newport University in Virginia, where his student athlete profile says the figure he’d most like to meet from history was Malcom X.

-A number of relatives, coaches and former teammates did not immediately respond to Fox News requests for comment.
+A number of relatives, former teammates did not immediately respond to Fox News requests for comment.

 One former teammate, who asked to remain anonymous, described Green as "calm" and quiet and "a close teammate and friend."